jitsi-contrib/prosody-plugins/conference_statistics/README.md

 It is installed as a standalone Prosody component.
 It does not modify Jicofo, JVB, Jibri, or the existing `event_sync` component.

-The component groups main and breakout rooms by the Jitsi meeting ID and
+The component associates breakout rooms with their main room and collects:
-collects:

 - participant presence time;
 - participant rejoin count;